microsoft/WhatTheHack/000-HowToHack/WTH-HowToAuthorAHack.md

 ## Coaches Guide

-*PL: This is the original coaches' guide bullets from the PPT.
-Need to write this up with examples.*
+Every WTH should come with a Coaches'guide.
+The simple way to think of the Coaches' guide is that should be the document with all of "the answers".
+The reality is, doing so would turn it into a giant step-by-step document loaded with detailed commands, screenshots, and other resources that are certain to be obsolete the minute you published it.
+No one wants to maintain a document like that!

+Instead of treating the Coaches' guide like a step-by-step document, treat it as the "owner's manual" you would want to provide to future coaches so they can host and deliver your WTH to others.

-- Coaches' guide should have:
+The Coaches' guide should include the following:

-    - List of high-level steps to the challenge answers/solutions
+- List of high-level solution steps to each challenge
-    - List of known blockers (things attendees will get hung up on) and recommended hints for solving them
+- List of known blockers (things attendees will get hung up on) and recommended hints for solving them.
+For example:
+    - Resources that will take a long time to deploy in Azure (get a coffee!)
+    - If installing the Azure CLI on Windows, install it in the Windows Subsystem for Linux instead of just Windows itself
+    - Permission issues to be aware of, etc
-    - List of key concepts that should be explained-to/understood by attendees before a given challenge
+- List of key concepts that should be explained-to/understood by attendees before a given challenge (perhaps with a presentation lecture)
+- List of reference links/articles/documentation that can be shared when attendees get stuck
-    - Estimated time for each challenge (NOT to be shared with attendees)
+- Estimated time it would take an attendee to complete each challenge.
+This will help coaches track progress against expectation.
+It should NOT to be shared with attendees.
-    - Suggested time a proctor should wait before helping out if a team is not progressing past known blockers
+- Suggested time a coach should wait before helping out if a team is not progressing past known blockers

-- Coaches' guide may optionally have:
+The Coaches' guide should be updated during & post event with key learnings, such as all the gotchas, snags, and other unexpected blockers that your attendees hit!

+## Coach Solutions

+This is where you put "the answers".
+There are usually multiple ways to solve a WTH Challenge.
+The solutions you provide here should be example solutions that represent one way to solve the challenges.
+The solution resources might include a full working application, configuration files, populated templates, or other resources that can be used to demonstrate how to solve the challenges.

+Examples of Coach Solutions are:
 - Pre-requisites for the Azure environment if needed.
     - Example: A VM image with Visual Studio or ML tools pre-installed.
     - Example: An ARM template and/or script that builds out an environment that saves time on solving a challenge
-    - Slides that proctors can reference to help when teaching a key concept
 - Scripts/templates/etc for some challenges that can be shared with attendees if they get really stuck
-        - Example: If challenges 1-3 build something (i.e. an ARM template) that is needed for challenge 4, you could “give” a stuck team the template so they could skip to challenge 4.
+    - Example: If challenges 1 through 3 build something (i.e. an ARM template) that is needed for challenge 4, you could “give” a stuck team the template so they could skip to challenge 4.
-    - List of reference links/articles/documentation that can be shared when attendees get stuck
-- Proctor’s guide should be updated during & post event with key learnings on what worked, didn’t work, and unexpected blockers that came up.

-## Coach Solutions

-This is where you put "the answers".
-There are usually multiple ways to solve a WTH Challenge.
-The solutions you put here should be example solutions that represent one way to solve the challenges.
-The solutions might include a full working application, configuration files, populated templates, or other resources that can be used to demonstrate how to solve the challenges.
+If your hack provides Coach Solutions with code or resources, it is recommended that you publish those resources as part of your hack's contents in the `../Coach/Solutions` folder.

 **Note:** This content is not intended for hack attendees to see before or during a hack event.
 The content IS available publicly and thus an attendee can-- uh, WILL find it.
 It is important to stress to the attendees that they should not cheat themselves out of learning experience by looking at "the answers"!